watermullins/aoe2venn/README.md

 **Creating Tech CSVs**

-Download TechStats.js and data.json, place in the same folder Verify Node.js is installed: in command prompt type "Node" if you have it you should see something like Welcome to Node.js v16.16.0.
+Download TechStats.js, data.json, and papaparse.
+Place in the same folder.
+Verify Node.js is installed: in command prompt type "Node" if you have it you should see something like Welcome to Node.js v16.16.0.

 All you need to change is a set of 3 parallel arrays.For example: